 Bike City, USA — aka Portland — isn’t content with the everyday cycling that makes ours the city with the highest percentage of bike commuters in the nation.
 Nope, bike-loving Portlanders have come up with all sorts of rides and events that fill the calendar with two-wheeled shenanigans.

-Worst Day of the Year Ride – February
+Worst Day of the Year Ride

-Filmed by Bike – April
+Filmed by Bike

-Sunday Parkways – May-September
+Sunday Parkways (May–September)

-Held in several different neighborhoods each year, the free Sunday Parkways rides convert city streets into car-free zones, encouraging cyclists to explore different parts of the city.
+Held in several different neighborhoods each year, Portland’s free Sunday Parkways rides convert city streets into car-free zones, encouraging cyclists to explore different parts of the city.
 Each event features stops in city parks along the route, with entertainment, food and activities.

 For three weeks every summer, bike geeks organize about 200 events to celebrate all that is cycling during Pedalpalooza.
 There’s a major menu of rides, performance art, races, taco stand tours, gay pride bike parades, bike polo and more, including the largest staging of the World Naked Bike Ride.
 Read more >>

-World Naked Bike Ride – June
+World Naked Bike Ride

-The World Naked Bike Ride is a global event, with rides held in 74 cities from Amsterdam to Perth, but Portland lays claim to the world’s largest ride, drawing more than 8,000 cyclists clad in various combinations of swimsuits, underwear, body paint and smiles in 2013.
+The World Naked Bike Ride is a global event, with rides held in 74 cities from Amsterdam to Perth, but Portland lays claim to the world’s largest ride, drawing more than 10,000 cyclists clad in various combinations of swimsuits, underwear, body paint and smiles in 2014.
 And don’t worry, riding naked in Portland is legal; the event is considered a protest and, therefore, nudity is permitted under Oregon’s liberal free speech laws.
 Read more >>

 The Gourmet Century was created by Chris King, the founder of Portland-based Chris King Precision Components, and is a testament to the fact that Mr. King loves food just as much as he does bikes.
 The metric century sells out quickly, luring riders with the promise of fine roads and fine food.